SenteonLLC/senteonllc.github.io/docs/alerts.md

 | Important | Indicates that there may not be action needed, but the team should be aware that the event has occurred. |
 | Informational | Indicates that a typical event has occured and provides details surrounding the event. |

-* **Critical**
-  * Indicates an event that requires immediate attention or action.
-* **Important**
-  * Indicates that there may not be action needed, but the team should be aware that the event has occurred.
-* **Informational**
-  * Indicates that a typical event has occured and provides details surrounding the event.

 # Alert Types
 |    Alert    | Description |